How to prevent my child from allergies

 - Try not to be exposed to cigarette smoke

-- Be sure to eliminate allergen from the house, such as dust mite
+- Be sure to eliminate allergens from the house, such as dust mites

 What about when Your Child is an infant?